leonorae/HereItIs/PAGE_TESTING.md

 ## 5. Add artist:
 ### Page Title
-Add Event:
+Add New Artist:

 ### Page Description
-This page allows the user to create a new event and will prompt for event details.
+Similarly to the Add Event page, this page allows the user to create a new artist page and will includes text-boxes and selectors for each required field.

 ### Data needed to render the page
 - User details (username, name, email, location)

 ### Link destinations for the page
-- link back to homepage
+- links back to homepage (either submitting or cancelling)

 ### List of tests for verifying the rendering of the page

 ## 6. List of artist:

+## 7. About Page:
+### Page Title
+About

+### Page Description
+A simple about page, with a description of what the app is and how to use

+### Data needed to render the page
+- User details (username, name, email, location)

+### Link destinations for the page